lextoumbourou/notes/notes/reference/videos/nonsquare-matrices-as-transformations-between-dimensions.md

 The transformation is linear as long as grid lines remain parallel and evenly spaced and the origin remains fixed.

-Encoding a transformation as a matrix is the same as before: look where the [[Basis Vector]]s land and record as columns of a matrix as a 3x2 matrix.
+Encoding a transformation as a matrix is the same as before: look where the [[Basis Vector]]s land and record as columns of a matrix as a $3 \ x \ 2$ matrix.

 $\begin{bmatrix}\textcolor{red}{2} && \textcolor{green}{0} \\ \textcolor{red}{-1} && \textcolor{green}{1} \\ \textcolor{red}{-2} && \textcolor{green}{1}\end{bmatrix}$